 Find out how HERE.

-What started off as a quirky way to spend a couple of weeks while giving something back quickly became a cause that is incredibly dear to us both, and a calling to Katie, who has decided to, at some stage, study vet nursing.
+What started off as a quirky way to spend a couple of weeks while giving something back quickly became a cause that is incredibly dear to us both.
 We made a promise to ourselves that when we settle we’ll adopt (at least) one of these amazing beasts, the only problem becomes, which one(s)?
 We both have our favorites, so there’ll be killings while we try to decide!